Côté Est Bistro & Bar – Highland Park, CA

 When Tracy sees beets on the menu, they beat anything else.
-For her appetizer, she ordered the Beets & Bleu salad; roasted baby beets, almonds, frisée salad, balsamic vinegar and St. Agur blue cheese ($14).
+For her appetizer, she ordered the Beets & Bleu salad; roasted baby beets, almonds, frisée salad, balsamic vinegar, and St. Agur blue cheese ($14).

-Her Chicken paillard; corn summer squash, apricots, oven dried tomato and tarragon vinaigrette ($20), main dish was awarded the coveted “Wow!”
+Her Chicken paillard; corn summer squash, apricots, oven dried tomato and tarragon vinaigrette ($20), the main dish was awarded the coveted “Wow!”